HSEES Deadlines May 2026 Reminder

 12.05.2026

-• May 1, 2026: The RE2020 regulations will be extended to new categories of buildings, including industrial and commercial buildings, hotels, restaurants, retail establishments, healthcare facilities, airport terminals, and sports facilities.
+• May 1, 2026 : the RE2020 extends to new building categories, including industrial and artisanal buildings, hotels, restaurants, retail spaces, healthcare facilities, airport terminals, and sports facilities.

-• May 21, 2026: New European rules on cross-border waste shipments take effect.
+• May 21, 2026 : new European rules on cross-border waste transferscome into force.

-This monthly update summarizes all the new environmental, health and safety, energy, and security requirements to ensure you don't miss any crucial compliance deadlines.
+This monthly update summarizes all new obligations in environment, health and safety, energy, and security to ensure you don't miss any crucial compliance updates.

-The scope of application of the environmental regulations (RE2020) is extended to the construction of buildings or parts of buildings for which a building permit application or a prior declaration is filed on or after May 1, 2026, of the following types:
+The scope of the environmental regulation (RE2020) is extended to the construction of buildings or parts of buildings for which a building permit application or a prior declaration is filed from May 1, 2026, of the following types:

 • University teaching and research buildings;